Slaves of New York: Production

 Tama Janowitz had written a script for Andy Warhol, based on the Eleanor and Stash stories in her 1986 collection of short stories, Slaves of New York.
 When Warhol died, Merchant Ivory bought that script.
 The real graffiti artist from New York City named Stash, who is a friend of Janowitz, was the influence for the name of her lead character and can be seen as an extra in many of the party scenes.

-The fashion show in the movie had costumes by designer Stephen Sprouse.
+The fashion show in the film had costumes by designer Stephen Sprouse.

 In discussing casting the role of Eleanor, James Ivory commented: "...but out of 100 girls, there was not a single one with Miss Peters's originality.
-We wanted someone unusual and different but also ingenuous and not too knowing."
+We wanted someone unusual and different but also ingenuous and not too knowing".

-Slaves of New York was shot on location in New York City, in the Lower East Side, a downtown gallery and a club.
+Slaves of New York was shot on location in New York City, on the Lower East Side, a downtown gallery and a club.
 Shooting started on April 4, 1988, with a 10-week shooting schedule.
 There was a "modest" budget—$5 million—that meant there were no lengthy rehearsals.
 There was one read-through before shooting began.

 There are several cameos in this film: for example, Producer Ismail Merchant, lyricist Betty Comden and Adam Green, son of her writing partner, Adolph Green, and Tony Award-winning actress Tammy Grimes appear in party scenes.

 Reception

 Slaves of New York received mostly unfavorable reviews at the time of its release.
 Janet Maslin wrote that the film "...simply drifts from situation to situation" and is "never terribly involving".
-Roger Ebert, who gave the movie a half-star rating, opened his review with the statement "I detest Slaves of New York so much that I distrust my own opinion."
+Roger Ebert, who gave the film a half-star rating, opened his review with the statement "I detest Slaves of New York so much that I distrust my own opinion".

 According to Box Office Mojo, the film's domestic gross was $463,972.
 On Rotten Tomatoes, it holds a rating of 30% from 10 reviews.

 Slaves of New York became a cult classic amongst the gay communities in the United States.
 It is notorious for a scene that features a drag act performing "Love Is Like an Itching in My Heart" by The Supremes while making their way down a street in full evening gowns.